 Existing law requires the State Board of Health to adopt regulations governing the control of communicable diseases which are known to be sexually transmitted.
 (NRS 441A.120) Existing law further requires, with certain exceptions, a physician, physician assistant, advanced practice registered nurse or midwife who provides or supervises the provision of emergency medical services in a hospital or primary care to a patient who is 15 years of age or older to: (1) consult with the patient to ascertain whether he or she wishes to be tested for sexually transmitted diseases and to determine which tests, if any, are medically indicated; and (2) to the extent practicable and that testing is medically indicated, test a patient who wishes to be tested for sexually transmitted diseases or help such a patient obtain a test.
-(Section 1 of Senate Bill No. 211, chapter 485, Statutes of Nevada 2021, at page 3138 (NRS 441A.315)) Section 3 of this regulation adopts by reference certain federal guidelines concerning testing for sexually transmitted diseases and offering culturally and linguistically appropriate services.
+(NRS 441A.315) Section 3 of this regulation adopts by reference certain federal guidelines concerning testing for sexually transmitted diseases and offering culturally and linguistically appropriate services.
 Section 1 of this regulation requires a physician, physician assistant, advanced practice registered nurse or midwife to follow the procedures set forth in such guidelines when determining which tests for sexually transmitted diseases are medically indicated.
 Section 1 requires a physician, physician assistant, advanced practice registered nurse or midwife to document in the record of the patient: (1) whether any tests were offered and, if so, which tests were offered; and (2) whether the patient agreed to the performance of each test that was offered.
 Section 1 also requires a physician, physician assistant, advanced practice registered nurse or midwife to communicate with patients concerning such tests in accordance with federal guidelines concerning the provision of culturally and linguistically appropriate services.
 Sections 3, 5, 6 and 9-14 of this regulation update references to certain publications adopted by reference.

-Existing law provides that it is the policy of this State to avoid duplicative references to acquired immune deficiency syndrome and the human immunodeficiency virus in the Nevada Administrative Code.
-(NRS 233B.062, as amended by section 18 of Senate Bill No. 275, chapter 491, Statutes of Nevada 2021, at page 3195) Sections 2, 4, 7, 8 and 15 of this regulation accordingly remove such references.
+Existing law provides that it is the policy of this State to avoid duplicative references to acquired immune deficiency syndrome and the human immunodeficiency virus in the Nevada

+Administrative Code.
+(NRS 233B.062) Sections 2, 4, 7, 8 and 15 of this regulation accordingly remove such references.